gladly-team/next-firebase-auth/README.md

 * **Supporting custom session logic:** Currently, this package doesn't allow using a custom cookie or session module.
 Some developers may need this flexibility to, for example, keep auth user data in server-side session storage.

 We'd love to hear your feedback on these or other features.
 Please feel free to [open a discussion](https://github.com/gladly-team/next-firebase-auth/discussions)!

+## Developing / Contributing

+We welcome contributions!
+Please feel free to jump into any open issues.

+### Using a local version of the package

+It can be helpful to use an in-development version of `next-firebase-auth` in another app:

+1. Install [yalc](https://www.npmjs.com/package/yalc): `yarn global add yalc`
+2. In `next-firebase-auth`, publish a local version: `yarn run dev:publish` -- this builds your local package code, then publishes it with Yalc
+3. In another local Next.js app: `yalc add next-firebase-auth`
+4. After you make changes to your local `next-firebase-auth`, use `yarn run dev:publish` again to use the latest local code in your app